DaOesten/otto-coding-camp-2018/README.md

 To try out a little bit of JS code, the JS Console is your friend.
 It is part of your browser's _DevTools_.
 Chrome's _DevTools_ are very popular as its team involves the JavaScript community.

-Right-Click any where on your page and choose _Inspect element_ or _Element untersuchen_ in german.
+Right-Click anywhere on your page and choose _Inspect element_ or _Element untersuchen_ in german.
 The DevTools should have opened which might look a bit overwhelming at first, but most of the features can be ignored for now.
 Switch to the _Console_ tab.